lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 - or too many retransmission attempts were made,
 - or the receiver determines that the transmission of this fragmented SCHC Packet has been inactive for too long.

-Each Profile MUST specify which Rule ID value(s) is (are) allocated to this ACK-on-Error mode.
+Each Profile MUST specify which Rule ID value(s) correspond to SCHC F/R messages operating in this mode.
-For brevity, the rest of {{ACK-on-Error-subsection}} only refers to SCHC F/R messages with Rule ID values that are allocated to this mode.

 The W field MUST be present in the SCHC F/R messages.